alchen99/spinnaker.github.io/reference/halyard/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.

 #### Subcommands
- * `add`: Add a search for the artifactory repository service.
+ * `add`: Add a search for the Artifactory Maven repository service.
- * `delete`: Delete a specific artifactory search by name.
+ * `delete`: Delete a specific Artifactory Maven search by name.
- * `edit`: Edit a search for the artifactory repository service.
+ * `edit`: Edit a search for the Artifactory Maven repository service.
- * `get`: Get the specified search details for artifactory.
+ * `get`: Get the specified search details for Artifactory.
- * `list`: List the search names for artifactory.
+ * `list`: List the search names for Artifactory.

 ---
 ## hal config repository artifactory search add

-Add a search for the artifactory repository service.
+Add a search for the Artifactory Maven repository service.

 #### Usage
 ```